Search within Lanny's blog:

 “Weeping like a girl, did you really think you are the main character of a romantic fiction?”
 He couldn’t help but scold himself angrily in his mind.

 But he immediately noticed that something was not right.
-How was he able to stick his tongue out to lick his tear?
+How was he able to stick his tongue out to lick his tears?
 Didn’t the doctor say that his tongue had lost all mobility?
-The only function left of it was to easily fall into his gullet and block his breathing canal and make him the kind of rare genius who could commit suicide by swallowing his own tongue.
+The only function left for it was to easily fall into his gullet and block his breathing canal and make him the kind of rare genius who could commit suicide by swallowing his own tongue.

 ……

-Having no time to distinguish whether this was just a bizarre dream or maybe the standard experience for people on the point of death, Fan Shen cringed spontaneously, covering his eyes with his two hands, the ostrich kind of behavior any normal person would have chosen.
+Having no time to distinguish whether this was just a bizarre dream or maybe the standard experience for people on the brink of death, Fan Shen cringed spontaneously, covering his eyes with his two hands, the ostrich kind of behavior any normal person would have chosen.

 “Whoosh…!”
 Sounds of objects tearing through air suddenly arose, followed by stifling groans and then ultimate silence.